-After conducting extensive research and analysis, we recommend OnPay as the best online payroll service for businesses with fewer than 12 employees.
-We chose OnPay from a pool of the dozens of payroll services we considered.
-To understand how we selected our best picks, you can find our methodology and a comprehensive list of online payroll services on our best picks page here.
+After conducting extensive research and analysis, we recommend OnPay as our 2017 pick for the best online payroll service for very small businesses.
+We chose OnPay from the dozens of payroll services we considered.
+To understand how we selected our top picks, you can find our methodology and a comprehensive list of online payroll services on our best picks page.

-OnPay combines an easy-to-use payroll system and a simple pricing structure with excellent customer service.
-OnPay has a monthly base fee of $39.95 per month.
-This includes service for up to 10 employees.
-Each additional employee is $1 per month.
+OnPay combines an easy-to-use and comprehensive online payroll system with excellent customer service.
+It charges a monthly base fee of $36, plus $4 per employee.
 Here's a more detailed breakdown of why OnPay is our best pick.

 Services and Features

-Having the option to run payroll at any time allows you to create multiple pay schedules for different types of employees.
-For example, you can pay contract workers every week and salaried employees every other week.
+OnPay's online payroll services take care of all payroll and payroll tax responsibilities for small businesses.
+The service allows an unlimited number of payroll runs each month for W-2 employees and 1099 contract workers.
+The option to run payroll at any time allows you to create multiple pay schedules for different types of employees.
+For example, contract workers can be paid every week and salaried employees every other week.

 With OnPay, employees can be paid by check or direct deposit.
 For direct deposit, employees are paid two days after each pay run.
-For employees who don't use direct deposit, you can print your own checks using any standard printer.
-The checks are created automatically and do not require you to install any special software.
+You can also print out checks for employees using any standard printer.
+The checks are created automatically and do not require any special software.

 Editor's note: Looking for information on payroll systems?
 Use the questionnaire below, and our vendor partners will contact you to provide you with the information you need:

 OnPay also handles all payroll tax responsibilities.
 The service calculates the payroll taxes each month, processes the required payments, and pays the local, state and federal tax agencies for you.
-In addition, the company prepares and files all of your quarterly and annual payroll returns.
-At the end of the year, OnPay prepares all W-2 and 1099 forms.
+In addition, the company prepares and files all quarterly and annual payroll returns.
+At the end of the year, OnPay generates W-2 and 1099 forms.

-We like that the company guarantees that all tax filings will be paid accurately and on time.
+All of the tax services are guaranteed.
 If a mistake is made, OnPay pays any fines or interest incurred.
-Not all of the services we analyzed made such guarantees.
+Not all of the services we analyzed make such assurances.

-The service also handles all payroll deductions.
-Deductions are calculated every pay run and are listed on each employee's pay stub.
-You can offer as many types of payroll deductions as you want, and add or edit deductions at any time.
-Types of payroll deductions include the following:
+The service also manages all payroll deductions.
+Deductions are calculated every pay run and listed on each employee's pay stub.
+The system allows as many types of payroll deductions as you want, including the following:

 - Standard dollar amount or percentage deductions